 If parents continually reward whining, they could very well encourage a child to be self-centered, complaining, and discontent.

-And in our family, we consider that behavior.
+And in our family, we consider that bad behavior.

 It’s not a desirable character trait we want our kids to learn.

-Popular Parenting Tip #2: Address violent behavior with affection.
+Popular Parenting Tip #2: Respond to violent behavior with affection.

 I was kind of shocked three years ago as I watched parenting television shows that were discussing how to handle a child’s violent behavior.